tarwn/lessthandot-hugo/blogs/content/posts/2009-03-05-create-xml-files-out-of-sql-server-with.md

 First create and populate these two tables in your database

+sql
-<pre>create table Artist (ArtistID int primary key not null,
+create table Artist (ArtistID int primary key not null, ArtistName varchar(38)) go
-ArtistName varchar(38))
-go